schneider-san/Zaibatsu/README.md

 ## Installation

-In an attempt to reduce the misuse of the software, I will not provide a precompiled binary package and/or an automated installation script.
+In an attempt to discourage misuse of this software, I shall not provide a precompiled binary package and/or an automated installation script.
 You are required to compile from source.

-Ye, that's right kiddies. `... walk off ... outta here ` (Jalissa from Tory Lanez - Chixtape 5)
+`...
+Ye, that's right kiddies.  walk off ...`

 #### X Started
  - Add your proxydomain to hosts file